-With one of the largest and most pluralistic faculties in the Northwest, Gonzaga affords students the opportunity to engage in coursework and research on a wide range of topics.
-A hallmark of the graduate experience at Gonzaga is close work with faculty members throughout the degree program.
-In keeping with the Jesuit character of Gonzaga, students in the graduate program have opportunities to explore the significance of philosophy for fundamental questions of human meaning and value.
-The University library maintains a strong collection of philosophy books and journal holdings and a high level of access to electronic information services, facilitating on-site thesis research on a variety of subjects.
+With one of the largest and most pluralistic faculties in the Northwest, Gonzaga University's program of study toward a Master of Arts in Philosophy affords you the opportunity to engage in coursework and research on a wide range of topics.
+A hallmark of the graduate experience at Gonzaga is close work with our faculty members throughout the department.
+In keeping with the Jesuit character of Gonzaga, our graduate students have opportunities to explore the significance of philosophy for fundamental questions of human meaning and value.

-Within a broad spectrum of available graduate course and research opportunities, the Gonzaga program has strengths in two areas of study: History of Western Philosophy and Social and Applied Ethics.
+Within a broad spectrum of available graduate course and research opportunities, our program has two major areas of study: History of Western Philosophy and Social and Applied Ethics.

 History of Western Philosophy

-Students seeking intensive concentration in the history of Western philosophy may choose from graduate courses offered in every major period of the Western tradition, as well as historically significant philosophical movements.
-The graduate faculty includes specialists in ancient Greek, medieval, modern, and contemporary philosophy, as well as specialists in all of the major movements of twentieth-century philosophy – analytic philosophy, phenomenology, existentialism, process philosophy, and neo-scholasticism.
-Research in all of these areas is supported by one of the best history of philosophy library collections in the Northwest.
+Students seeking to concentrate in the history of Western philosophy may choose from courses on every major period of the Western tradition, as well as historically significant philosophical movements.
+Our faculty includes specialists in ancient Greek, medieval, modern, and contemporary philosophy, as well as specialists in all major movements of Twentieth Century philosophy — analytic philosophy, phenomenology, existentialism, process philosophy and Neo-Scholasticism.
+Research in all these areas is supported by one of the best history of philosophy library collections in the Northwest.

 Social and Applied Ethics

-The graduate philosophy program offers a range of opportunities for course work and research in the growing field of social and applied ethics.
-The faculty has specialists in traditional fields of social and applied ethics, like business ethics, medical ethics, nursing ethics, philosophy of law and environmental ethics.
-Additionally, the department has faculty specializations in new fields such as ethics of climate change, ethics of eating, and technology and values.
-The department also regularly offers courses in allied disciplines such as social and international ethics, feminism, and political philosophy.
-The philosophy department has greatly increased library holdings in these areas over the past decade, and can afford students ample research opportunities.
-Additionally, the program offers a one-semester medical internship for which graduate students may compete.
+Our program offers a range of opportunities for course work and research in the growing field of social and applied ethics.
+The faculty has specialists in traditional fields of social and applied ethics, like business, environmental and medical ethics and philosophy of law, as well as new fields such as the ethics of climate change, eating and technology.
+The department also regularly offers courses in allied disciplines such as social and international ethics, feminism and political philosophy.
+The program also offers a distinctive one-semester medical internship.
+The department has greatly increased library holdings in these areas over the past decade, and granting students ample research opportunities.